 Take a meal out for yourself or the whole family each morning and let it defrost throughout the day.
 In the evening, all you need to do is heat up your meal and cook some sweet potato or boil up some brown rice to go with it for a nutritionally dense meal in a matter of minutes.

-Every day you’ll get a generous portion of protein and vegetables without the cheap and nasty quick-cook sauces that the supermarkets are quite literally shoving down your throats.
+Every day you’ll get a generous portion of protein and vegetables without the processed ingredients found in many high-street meal options.

 They weren’t lying when they said that breakfast is the most important meal of the day.
 Scramble two eggs with chopped veggies in coconut oil, add a side of avo and the combination of healthy fats and protein will keep you full well into the day.